 nosasl is the default, and means

-that SASL authentication will not be permitted or attempted.
-It
+that SASL authentication will not be permitted (by the server) or

 saslswitchchannel keyword is used to cause incoming

 connections to be switched to a specified channel upon a client's

 successful SASL use.
 It takes a required value, specifying the channel

 and means that channel switching is not performed upon a client's